GarethDooling/FantasyFooty22/README.md

 ## Part 1: Project Initiation

-I propose to create a simple fantasy football application that allows a user to create football teams and add players to them.
+I propose to create a simple fantasy football application relating to two tables; 'Team' and 'Players'.
+The app will demonstrate CRUD functionality so a user will be able to create, read, update and delete teams and players.

 ## Part 2: Planning, Design & Project Tracking